16 SEARCHING AND SORTING

 I've made a grid like drawing program to help you practice some 2d array problems.

-The program is in the project called '2D Array Project' and the class is called Gridder.
+The program is in the project called '2D Array Project'

 The program needs a little explanation - so here's the video.
 Then continue on to code in some problems.